chainer/chainer/docs/source/tutorial/train_loop.rst

 computation graph for our model being constructed dynamically as this forward computation code executes.
-This allows Chainer to describe networks in which different computations can be performed in each iteration, such as branched networks, intuitively and with a high degree of flexibiity.
+This allows Chainer to describe networks in which different computations can be performed in each iteration, such as branched networks, intuitively and with a high degree of flexibility.
 This is the key feature of Chainer that we call **Define-by-Run**.

 How to run a model on GPU
 .........................

 - The :class:`~chainer.Link` and :class:`~chainer.Chain` classes have a :meth:`~chainer.Chain.to_gpu` method that takes a GPU id argument specifying which GPU to use.
-This method sends all of the model paremeters to GPU memory.
+This method sends all of the model parameters to GPU memory.
 - By default, the CPU is used.

 .. testcode::